Medicaid Waiver Case Management Organization Changes

 Yes.
 If your CMO was selected, you should be able to keep your case manager.

-My CMO was selected, but I don’t like my case manager, can I change case managers?
+My CMO was selected, but I don’t like my case manager.
+Can I change case managers?

 Yes.
 You always have the right to change your individual case manager or CMO.